evanpurkhiser/rEFInd-minimal/readme.md

 The OS icons are from [Lightness for burg](http://sworiginal.deviantart.com/art/Lightness-for-burg-181461810) by [SWOriginal](http://sworiginal.deviantart.com/).

-The background image was found on [wallbase.cc](http://wallbase.cc) and doesn't seem to have any attributions.
+The background image doesn't seem to have a source.